 Tornado preparedness, response, and mitigation are primarily responsibilities of the Hall County Emergency Management Agency (HCEMA).
 HCEMA owns and maintains the sirens for all of Hall County, and is working with the city/county joint board on a system of funding annual improvements or expansion to the warning system.
+Several older sirens remain and are on a list to be replaced at a rate of 1-2 per year, depending upon local funding and grant availability.
+HCEMA plans to complete the full replacement of older sirens in 5-10 years.

 The following are activities that HCEMA undertakes for regular education and outreach: